 Want to cook this recipe at a later date?
 Pin it to your Pinterest account so you can access it when you need some cooking inspiration!

-plus more for makign the toasts and garnish
+- 3 tablespoons extra-virgin olive oil plus more for making the toasts and garnish

 - Maldon sea salt or other flaky sea salt, for garnish

 - 1 1/4 cups California ripe olives green or black olives (from 1 can)